ITE-Sarawak-Campus-Miri/WRO2022-I-ROBONATOR-FEC/README.md

 https://youtu.be/Tq-YRfk3yTg

 ## How to Setup and Run
 Before the robot vehicle is being quarantined, the program will be downloaded to the brick through the USB cable.
 The robot will be placed in the starting zone that has been determined by the judges.
-When the right button on the brick is pressed, the robot vehicle will move in clockwise direction.
-On the other hand, when the left button on the brick is pressed, the robot vehicle will run in anticlockwise direction.
+When the judge gives the signal to start the vehicle, the starting button is then pressed to run the program.

 ## Credits